Muhlenberg County Health Department confirms two additional cases of COVID-19

 CENTRAL CITY, Ky.
 (WBKO) - The Muhlenberg County Health Department has received notification of two additional confirmed cases of coronavirus (COVID-19).
-The total confirmed case total in Muhlenberg County is 29.
+The total number of confirmed cases in Muhlenberg County is 42.
+The health department says it is crucial that everyone in the community do their part to prevent community spread of this virus.

 The best ways to prevent the spread of illness are to follow these safety tips: